-You might not be familiar with making homemade banana bread, though.
+You might not be familiar with making a homemade version, though.
 If this is your first time making it by yourself, you might be hoping to get some information about how long it takes.

-Baking the banana bread will usually take around sixty minutes.
-How long do you have to let the bread cool, though?
+Baking the bread will usually take around sixty minutes.
+How long do you have to let it cool, though?

-Continue reading to learn how long to let banana bread cool.
-This will help you to get the bread out of the pan easier and you can eat the bread without burning yourself.
+Continue reading to learn about the optimal cooling time for banana bread.
+This will help you to get the bread out of the pan easier and get the best results.

 How Long You Should Let Banana Bread Cool

 It’s going to take some time for the banana bread to cool completely.
 You’re meant to bake banana bread at 350 degrees Fahrenheit for approximately sixty minutes.